eliotcochrane/eliotcochrane.github.io/_posts/2024-01-18-appi-kogen.md

 ### Quality Over Quantity
 #### Iwate Resorts Rivalry For Business

 It's no secret that Geto Kogen Ski Resort has been making leaps and bounds with its marketing.
-And it's clear to see why when their website and social accounts flaunt endless powder with family-friendly amenities.
-But when powder is the only thing going for them as a resort, it leaves other things to be desired when Appi steps in.
+And it's clear to see why when their website and social accounts flaunt endless powder with family-friendly options available.
+But when powder is the only thing going for them as a resort, it leaves other things to be desired and this is where Appi steps in.

 Appi has had many great powder days this season in addition to the great work that the hard work that trail groomer's put into their work.
 Time and time again, the Appi ski slope has been prepared to great lengths every day built upon a hard base that this warm winter gave us early on.
 Taking advantage of the opportunity, the snow grooming crew at Appi Kogen Ski Resort have for sure earned their fair share when it comes to recognition for making Appi Kogen Ski Resort an amazing place to ski and snowboard.